CordThomas/la-city-council-extractor/README.md

 File database for all recorded files and extracts information about each file into a sqlite database for further analysis.

+Specifically, the script extracts summary information about the council file and then the votes cast and council actions ( moves to committee, community impact statements filed by neighborhood councils, voting events and interventions by the mayor).

 Eventually this will be automated into a daily routine so that the meta data is up to date.
 Post processing on the database could be used to extract trends on topics of concern, voting